Pol Pot: Paris: 1949–1953

 Sâr arrived in Paris on 1 October 1949.
 Paris pictured in 1950.

 Access to further education abroad made Sâr part of a tiny elite in Cambodia.
 He and the 21 other selected students sailed from Saigon aboard the SS Jamaïque, stopping at Singapore, Colombo, and Djibouti en route to Marseille.
 Sâr arrived in Paris on 1 October 1949.
 In January 1950, Sâr enrolled at the École française de radioélectricité to study radio electronics.
 He took a room in the Cité Universitaire's Indochinese Pavilion, then lodgings on the rue Amyot, and eventually a bedsit on the corner of the rue de Commerce and the rue Letellier.
 Sâr earned good marks during his first year.
 He failed his first end-of-year exams but was allowed to retake them and narrowly passed, enabling him to continue his studies.

 Sâr spent three years in Paris.
-In summer 1950, he was one of 18 Cambodian students who joined French counterparts in traveling to the FPR Yugoslavia to volunteer in a labour battalion building a motorway in Zagreb.
+In summer 1950, he was one of 18 Cambodian students who joined French counterparts in travelling to the FPR Yugoslavia to volunteer in a labour battalion building a motorway in Zagreb.
 He returned to Yugoslavia the following year for a camping holiday.
 Sâr made little or no attempt to assimilate into French culture and was never completely at ease in the French language.
-He nevertheless became familiar with French literature; one of his favorite authors being Jean-Jacques Rousseau.
+He nevertheless became familiar with French literature; one of his favourite authors being Jean-Jacques Rousseau.
 His most significant friendships in the country were with Ieng Sary, who had joined him there, Thiounn Mumm and Keng Vannsak.
 He was a member of Vannsak's discussion circle, whose ideologically diverse membership discussed ways to achieve Cambodian independence.

 In Paris, Ieng Sary and two others established the Cercle Marxiste ("Marxist Circle"), an organisation arranged in a clandestine cell system.
 The cells met to read Marxist texts and hold self-criticism sessions.
 Sâr joined a cell that met on the rue Lacepède; his cell comrades included Hou Yuon, Sien Ary, and Sok Knaol.
 He helped to duplicate the Cercle's newspaper, Reaksmei ("The Spark"), named after a former Russian paper.
 In October 1951, Yuon was elected head of the Khmer Student Association (AEK; l'Association des Etudiants Khmers), establishing close links between the organisation and the leftist Union Nationale des Étudiants de France.
 The Cercle Marxiste manipulated the AEK and its successor organisations for the next 19 years.
 Several months after the Cercle Marxiste's formation, Sâr and Sary joined the French Communist Party (PCF).
 Sâr attended party meetings, including those of its Cambodian group, and read its magazine, Les Cahiers Internationaux.
 To many young people in France and Cambodia, communism seemed to be the future; the Chinese Communist Party won the Chinese Civil War and the French Communist Party was one of the country's largest, attracting the votes of around 25% of the French electorate.